BOARD OF EQUALIZATION

 About the Board of Equalization

-The Grays Harbor County Board of Equalization is an independent body of private citizens that hears and decides appeals related to property valuation and other determinations by the Grays Harbor County Assessor.
-Appointed by the County Commissioners, the Board is established by the laws of Washington State and governed by the Washington State Department of Revenue.
+The Grays Harbor County Board of Equalization, comprised of the County Commissioenrs, hears and decides appeals related to property valuation and other determinations by the Grays Harbor County Assessor.
+The Board is established by the laws of Washington State and governed by the Washington State Department of Revenue.
 The Board of Equalization is committed to ensuring that adequate guidance and information is available to taxpayers in preparing a proper appeal.

 The Board provides impartial and economical adjudication for appealing the following

 - Changes in real and personal property values (residential & commercial)

 - Determinations of forest land classification/value/removal

 - Determinations of senior citizen/disabled exemption denials & deferral

 - Determinations of current use removals, exemption denials & classifications

 - Determinations of valuation reductions after government restriction

 - Valuation of property previously qualified for a multi-unit housing exemption